bic-berkeley/psych-214-fall-2016/day_04.rst

 Reading and homework for next week
 **********************************

-* Do exercises from last week's lab: :ref:`git_workflow-exercises`;
+* Do exercises from last week's lab: :ref:`git-workflow-exercises`;
-* Continue work on outlier detection project for next week.
+* Continue work on outlier detection project for Monday next week.